 Thanks to New Moon Pads’ customers making the switch to reusable cloth pads, over half a million less disposable pads and tampons end up in landfills every month!
 Yes, you read that right ...that’s EVERY MONTH!

 Corporations who sell chemical laden disposable feminine hygiene products spend huge advertising dollars to continually bombard women with the message that menstruation is something to be hidden and ashamed of and that somehow their products are the magic bullets that will take it all away.
 Seriously?
 How many of us really dance around on a beach, leaping and laughing, wearing skin tight white pants right in the middle of our moon time?
 That should be the first indication that these corporations are really out of touch with women and their needs, emotions, or feelings in general.
 Not surprising considering that women are mostly absent in upper management of Fortune 500 companies that manufacture disposable menstrual products.

 Cloth pads have taken a big surge in popularity and are becoming more mainstream, but you don’t see these corporations making the change from disposable menstrual products (which can have devastating health consequences) and there’s a reason for that.
 With cloth they can’t sell you new product month after month, year after year, which means there’s no huge profit in it for them.
-Every New Moon Pads cloth pad replaces 150 to 200 disposable pads...that’s a huge bite out of disposable pad profits.
+Every New Moon Pads cloth pad over 200 disposable pads...that’s a huge bite out of disposable pad profits.